OE-FET/customxepr/README.md

 ## Acknowledgements
 The MercuryiTC driver is based on the driver developed by [crazyfermions](https://github.com/crazyfermions/python-mercury_driver).

-Config file modules are based the implementation from Spyder [Spyder](https://github.com/spyder-ide).
+Config file modules are based the implementation from [Spyder](https://github.com/spyder-ide).